mrponuk/CC4D/README.md

 - Open Command Prompt
 - Navigate to desktop: `cd desktop`
 - Clone the repo: `git clone https://github.com/mrponuk/CC4D.git`
-    - This should bring up the Github Credential Manager, make sure to sign in.
+    - If this is your first time cloning a repo this should bring up the Github Credential Manager, make sure to sign in.
 - Navigate to the CC4D root directory: `cd CC4D`
 - Run `bundle exec jekyll serve`
     - The website is now live.
 Go to your browser and enter: `http://127.0.0.1:4000/CC4D/`